Six-Year Capital Plan

 Potential state funded projects:

-- VCU Dentistry Center
+- VCU School of Dentistry

 - CoStar Center for Arts & Innovation Academic Building Equipment